Deserted Beaches on Ibiza in Winter

 Swimming?

-If you look at our temperature chart, you can see that in the months of January and February, the sea does get quite chilly.
+If you look at the temperature chart further below on our page about the climate and weather in Ibiza, you can see that in the months of January and February, the sea does get quite chilly.
 Nonetheless, many friends of ours make a point of going swimming at least once in each calendar month.
 And don't worry, there is no ice to break ;-) Certainly in November, March and April, there are a good number of swimmers, who have the sea almost to themselves.

 Walking

-Perhaps the best way to enjoy Ibiza's beaches in winter.
+Perhaps the best way to enjoy Ibiza's beaches in the winter season.
 Favourites of ours are all the way along Playa d'en Bossa, along the coastline at Salinas to the pirate tower, and near to and around Cala Conta on the West coast.

 The north of the island has some especially stunning coastline to be explored.
 These long walks are often rewarded with the most tiny of coves and bays, where you will never see another soul.
 Great spots for a picnic lunch too.
-For more infos on exploring and winter markets, see Activities.
+For more information on exploring and all year round markets, see our page about cycling and walking and things to do in the winter season.